 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Table lamp: AUKEY Table Lamp
+- Best table lamp: AUKEY Table Lamp

-- Meditation pillow: Florensi Meditation Cushion
+- Best meditation pillow: Florensi Meditation Cushion

-- Sound machine: Letsfit White Noise Machine
+- Best sound machine: Fitniv White Noise Machine

-- Small stool or table: danpinera End Table
+- Best small table: danpinera End Table

 One solution, however, is to practice mindfulness.